Joystream/pioneer/packages/ui/README.md

 const { loading, data } = useGetMembersQuery()
 ```

+### Code generation

+Some GraphQL related tools use code generation to scaffold types and react hooks from GraphQL schemas and queries.

+After updating any of the `*.graphql` files run the `yarn queries:generated` script.

 ## ProxyApi

 To interact with the Joystream node a [polkadot{.js} API instance as to be created](https://polkadot.js.org/docs/api/start/create).
 Because part of the instance creation is resource intensive it results in the App freezing on lower spec machines.
 In order to solve this issue Pioneer creates the API instance in a web worker and all interaction with the API are done via the web worker.